 I wanted to do something to help and, as a result, the idea for the project was born.

 I don’t want to be paid for my work.
 If you would like to own one of my paintings, I would ask you to donate the money directly to one of the charities I work with.
-As a thank you for your donation, I will send you the painting as a gift.
-You can be sure that 100% of your donation will support the chosen charity and I will provide you with the information on how your donation helped a dog.
+As a thank you for your donation, I will send you the painting as a gift and I will provide you with the information on how your donation helped a dog.

 Of course, I am happy to send you more photos and any other information you would require to decide if one of my paintings is the right artwork for your home or a meaningful present to someone dear to you.
 If you are visiting or living in the Algarve, we could arrange a private viewing of the original.
 When you are happy with the painting, I will send you the payment details for the charity and most importantly, I will give you a reference number for your payment.
 When I receive the confirmation that your donation has arrived with the charity I will post the painting to you.
 This process can take a few days, as these charities are very busy but, I will stay in contact with you to confirm when your painting has been posted.